AneezHussain/F2CS-Planner/README.md

 - If course/faculty are selected via “/”, lab slots are auto-filled.
 - If entered manually, click “Add Course” to proceed.
 - Click “+” next to faculty box to open slot selector and confirm details.
-- Alternatively, add a lab via course card settings with “+ Add Lab”[1].
+- Alternatively, add a lab via course card settings with “+ Add Lab”.

 ### Custom Mode

 - Click directly on an empty timetable slot in the modal.
 - Choose your slot from the pop-up.
-- Fill in course details and add to your plan[1].
+- Fill in course details and add to your plan.

 ## Course Cards

 ### Edit: Add Lab

-- On the theory course card, click “+ Add Lab” to open the lab slot selection modal[1].
+- On the theory course card, click “+ Add Lab” to open the lab slot selection modal.

 ### Edit: Course and Faculty Details

-- Click “Edit Course” or “Edit Faculty” on the course card to make changes[1].
+- Click “Edit Course” or “Edit Faculty” on the course card to make changes.

 ### Course Deletion

 - Click the “Delete” icon on the course card.
-- Confirm deletion to remove the course from your plan and timetable[1].
+- Confirm deletion to remove the course from your plan and timetable.

 ## Timetable

 - The timetable is displayed on the main dashboard.
 - Shows days of the week and time slots.
-- As you add courses, corresponding slots are filled with course acronyms and colors[1].
+- As you add courses, corresponding slots are filled with course acronyms and colors.

 ## Import and Export